cornellshakh/signal-ai/README.md

 - `./scripts/status.sh`: Checks the current status of the Docker containers.
 - `./scripts/link.sh`: The one-time setup script to link your bot to a Signal account.

+## Development and Code Quality

+This project uses `ruff` for linting and formatting, and `mypy` for static type checking to ensure code quality.

+- `./scripts/check.sh`: Runs all checks (linting, formatting, and type checking) to verify the code.
+This is the same script that runs in the CI pipeline, so it's a good idea to run it before pushing your changes.
+- `./scripts/format.sh`: Automatically formats the code and fixes any auto-fixable linting issues.
+Run this script to easily clean up your code before committing.

 <details>
 <summary><h3>Advanced: Running with a Local Python Environment</h3></summary>